oracle/bots-node-sdk/CUSTOM_COMPONENT.md

 You use `context.reply(<payload>)` to send a message to the user.
 You can call this function multiple times to send multiple messages.
 When you call this function, `keepTurn` is set to false automatically.

 The payload can be a string or a rich message object.
-See [Conversation Messaging](https://github.com/oracle/bots-node-sdk/blob/master/MESSAGE_MODEL.md) for examples of how to create a [text message with buttons actions](https://github.com/oracle/bots-node-sdk/blob/master/MESSAGE_MODEL.md#textMessage), a [card message](https://github.com/oracle/bots-node-sdk/blob/master/MESSAGE_MODEL.md#cardMessage), and an [attachment message](https://github.com/oracle/bots-node-sdk/blob/master/MESSAGE_MODEL.md#attachmentMessage).
+See the section on [Conversation Messaging](https://github.com/oracle/bots-node-sdk/blob/master/MESSAGE_FACTORY.md) for code samples on how to create the various message types, like text, card, attachment, table and (editable) form messages.

 ### How to Keep Prompting for User Input <a name="keepPrompting">